Makushchenko/AsciiArtify/README.md

 ### Proof of Concept (PoC)

-We validate different local Kubernetes environments by deploying a simple application and evaluating factors such as:
+Validate different local Kubernetes environments by deploying a simple application and evaluating factors such as:

 * Ease of setup
 * Resource usage